Continuous-variable quantum communication: Continuous-variable quantum key distribution

 Finally, we turn to applications of entropy accumulation arguments.
-A study by~\cite{Baeuml2023} establishes composable finite-size security for DM CV-QKD protocols using coherent states against general attacks, albeit still relying on a photon number cutoff.
-The authors apply the entropy accumulation theorem (EAT)~\cite{Dupuis2020, Dupuis2019} which allows the lower bounding of the conditional smooth-min entropy of an unstructured (thus general) state in terms of a so-called min-tradeoff function.
-However, encountering challenges in satisfying a Markov condition necessary for the application of the EAT in the P\&M version of the analyzed DM CV-QKD protocol, the authors introduce an additional round of testing and invent a state-tomography procedure that allows to certify correlations between Alice and Bob.
-Subsequently, the min-tradeoff function is computed using the numerical method by~\cite{Coles2016, Winick2018, Lin2019}, assuming a numerical cutoff, leading to numerical key rates.
-The authors report composable secure finite-size keys for block sizes of $N=10^{12}$ and larger under practically relevant conditions.
-Importantly, the asymptotic behavior of this method closely resembles the secure key rates reported by~\cite{Lin2019}.
-A more recent version following this approach~\cite{PascualGarcia2025} employs the generalized EAT~\cite{Metger2022} as well as alternative advanced conic optimization routines~\cite{Lorente2024}.
-This improves the stability and precision of the numerical algorithm and, in certain scenarios, allows non-zero key rates for block sizes of $5\times 10^{8}$ (as opposed to $5\times 10^{12}$ for the earlier version).
+A study by~\cite{Baeuml2023} established composable finite-size security for DM CV-QKD protocols using coherent states against general attacks, albeit they still relied on a photon-number cutoff.
+The authors applied the entropy accumulation theorem (EAT)~\cite{Dupuis2020, Dupuis2019}, which allows the lower bounding of the conditional smooth min-entropy of an unstructured (and thus general) state in terms of a so-called min-trade-off function.
+However, encountering challenges in satisfying a Markov condition necessary for the application of the EAT in the P\&M version of the analyzed DM CV-QKD protocol, the authors introduced an additional round of testing and invented a state-tomography procedure that allows correlations between Alice and Bob to be certified.
+Subsequently, the min-trade-off function is computed using the numerical method by~\cite{Coles2016, Winick2018, Lin2019}, which assume a numerical cutoff leading to numerical key rates.
+The authors reported composable-secure finite-size keys for block sizes of $N=10^{12}$ and larger under practically relevant conditions.
+The asymptotic behavior of this method closely resembles the secure key rates reported by~\cite{Lin2019}.
+A more recent version following this approach~\cite{PascualGarcia2025} employed the generalized EAT~\cite{Metger2022} as well as alternative advanced conic optimization routines~\cite{Lorente2024}.
+This improves the stability and precision of the numerical algorithm and, in certain scenarios, allows nonzero key rates for block sizes of $5\times 10^{8}$ (as opposed to $5\times 10^{12}$ in the earlier version).
 However, the work still assumes a cutoff.
-This assumption is lifted in~\cite{Primaatmaja2024}, marking the first security proof against sequential coherent attacks without photon number cutoff assumption.
-In this work, the authors apply the generalized EAT to a DM CV-QKD protocol that estimates probability distributions rather than moments.
-They propose a novel reduction technique, taking care of numerical cutoffs rigorously, which, unfortunately, lowers the secure key rate via comparably large finite-size correction terms, and does not lead to convergence to the known asymptotic key rates.
-The authors note that the main loss in key rate is due to working with probabilities rather than observables, which was necessitated by applying entropy accumulation, along with losses in key rate due to using low order Gauss-Radau quadrature when applying the numerical method by~\cite{Araujo2023} to evaluating key rates.
+This assumption was lifted by~\cite{Primaatmaja2024}, marking the first security proof against sequential coherent attacks without a photon-number cutoff assumption.
+The authors applied the generalized EAT to a DM CV-QKD protocol that estimates probability distributions rather than moments.
+They propose a novel reduction technique, taking care of numerical cutoffs rigorously, which lowers the secure key rate via comparably large finite-size correction terms and does not lead to convergence to the known asymptotic key rates.
+The authors noted that the main loss in key rate is due to working with probabilities rather than observables, which was necessitated by applying entropy accumulation, along with losses in key rate due to using low-order Gauss-Radau quadrature when applying the numerical method of~\cite{Araujo2023} to the evaluation of key rates.